razshare/frizzante-docs/src/content/docs/guides/notifiers.md

 This doesn't mean you have to look out for `nil` references, it just means errors and messages are handled through **notifiers**.

-Notifiers are the main mechanism that handle errors and more generally messages.
+Notifiers are a mechanism that handle errors and messages.

 You can create a notifier with `NewNotifier()`.